Back to questions

 Denver | 1 |

-In this example, San Francisco has first place with 3 orders, Boston has second place with 2 orders, and Denver has third place with 1 order.
+In the given dataset, San Francisco has the highest number of completed trade orders with 3 orders.
+Boston holds the second position with 2 orders, and Denver ranks third with 1 order.

 The dataset you are querying against may have different input & output - this is just an example!

-In the SELECT statement, we pull the field from the table and the field from the table.
+In the statement, we pull the field from the table and the field from the table.

 Output (showing the first 5 rows only):